 The entire concept of the high-performance Unmanned Combat Aerial Vehicle has only been around for less than two decades, and much developmental work and testing is ongoing around the world.

-The exciting possibilities and capabilities promised by UCAV programs continue to be turned from theoretical musings into production aircraft entering service and operational employment.
+The exciting possibilities and capabilities promised by UCAV programs continue to be transformed from theoretical musings into production aircraft entering service and operational employment.

 The RAAF envisage the MQ-28A to operate alongside the air combat components currently in service, as well as combat support aircraft like the E-7A Wedgetail Airborne Early Warning and Control (AEW&C) aircraft and the P-8 Poseidon maritime patrol aircraft, both of which could control several UCAV drones at the same time.